travigd/documentation/introduction/index.md

 </span>

 <span class="note">
-This command asked Event Store to return the feed in `atom+xml` format, you can also use `application/vnd.eventstore.atom+json` if you prefer JSON.
+This command asked Event Store to return the feed in JSON format, you can also use `Accept:application/atom+xml` if you prefer XML.
 </span>

 The feed has a single item inside of it, the one you just posted.
 You can then get the event by issuing a `GET` to the `alternate` URI value.